zurilg/Scrabble/README.md

 # Installation

-## Download IntelliJ IDEA Community Edition 2023.3.2 to your computer

 ## Download The latest version of Java

 ## Check the presence of the different Java libraries on your computer using the terminal.
 Install it if needed.